kevinjqiu/reopal/README.md

 - **Cameras**: View camera-specific statistics and recordings
 - **Search**: Find specific videos using text search and date/time filters
 - **Video Player**: Stream videos directly in your browser with seek controls
+- **Manual Refresh**: Update video metadata on-demand with the refresh button or Ctrl+R/F5

 ### API Endpoints:
 - `GET /api/videos` - List videos with pagination and filtering